newdexterity/Aerial-Grasping-Robot-Hands/CAD/README.md

 * 333

 ## Modeling
-If you need some help on how to model fingers, please take a look at the instruction [here](https://www.eng.yale.edu/grablab/openhand/OpenHand%20Finger%20Guide.pdf).
+If you need some help on modeling fingers, please take a look at the instruction [here](https://www.eng.yale.edu/grablab/openhand/OpenHand%20Finger%20Guide.pdf).